Stubb to be Finland's next PM, backs NATO membership

 The current government's programme states that Finland will not seek NATO membership during its term but Stubb, who argues that politicians have a responsibility to shape public opinion, says he wants that stance to change during the next parliament.

-Analyst Niemi said expectations were high for both new party leaders, Stubb and the SDP's Antti Rinne, a former union boss.

-"The SDP is in a very difficult situation, they have very little room to make more concessions.
-They might go hard in the negotiations, and if the National Coalition won't take it, they could go into opposition."
+"I support cutting taxes," he told a news conference after Saturday's vote.
+"I am certain we can end falling further into debt in the coming years."

-Stubb, who holds a doctorate in international relations from the London School of Economics, has said he wants to reduce taxes and state ownership in companies.
+Stubb, who holds a doctorate in international relations from the London School of Economics, has also said he wants to reduce state ownership in companies, but that the state can also help to smooth out painful structural changes in industry.

 Stubb is an active user of social media and counts tweeting as well as triathlons and golf among his hobbies.